The Andrea Doria (Seinfeld): Plot

 Jerry rents out half his mini-storage unit to Kramer, who rents a quarter to Newman, who uses it for bags of mail.
 Newman explains that he is disgruntled because he didn't get a transfer to Hawaii, and so is hiding his assigned mail.
 However, the mailman who got the transfer is fired for hoarding Victoria's Secret catalogues, giving Newman another shot.

-Kramer refuses to go to a doctor for a bad cough.
-He finds a dog named Smuckers who has a cough, and takes him to a veterinarian, since he trusts vets more than doctors.
+Kramer refuses to go to a doctor for a bad cough, despite Jerry’s suggestion.
+He finds a dog named Smuckers who also has a cough, and takes him to a veterinarian, behind Jerry's back, since he trusts vets more than doctors.
 However, his throat is too tender to swallow the medication, and he begins acting like a dog.

-Jerry tries to take Kramer to a doctor, but he runs away and gets in an argument with Newman about his moving away.
+Jerry tries to force Kramer to go see a human-focused doctor, defying Kramer’s protests, but, when Jerry pulls him out of his car, Kramer runs away and gets in an argument with Newman about his moving away.
 He bites Newman's ankle, leaving him unable to deliver mail.
 Jerry delivers the rest of Newman's mail, hoping to help him get his transfer to Hawaii and move out of his life.
 But the post office finds out that Newman wasn't doing his route himself (too many people actually got their mail), so they don't give him the transfer.
+Upset at Jerry’s blunder, Newman removes his hat and the patch from his coat, only to regret it afterward when Jerry points out that the coat belongs to Newman.